brehaut/manticore/README.md

 ##  Known issues:

- * It will never work in Internet Explorer 8 or lower.
+ * It will never work in Internet Explorer 10 or lower (Version 0.4 works in IE9), but [you shouldn’t be using IE10 or earlier](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) anyway.

 See [Issues](https://github.com/brehaut/manticore/issues) for more.